AlexChalk/js-fizzbuzz/README.md

 ## Usage

 Run tests by opening `SpecRunner.html` in your web browser—this also loads the code into your browser's console.
-Then interact with the project using the console; for an example see the following:
+Then interact with the project using the console, as follows:
 ```
 > fizzBuzz = new FizzBuzz
 < FizzBuzz {play: function}